 5. Amazing ships in Gdansk

-I like Gdansk the best, it's truly my favourite city in Poland.
-Pity it's so far away - I need to travel all the way up to the North of the country.
-But I'll definitely revisit Gdansk in coming years.
-Gdansk in port city, that's probably why it seems so interesting to me.
+I like Gdansk the best, it's truly my favorite city in Poland.
+Pity it's so far away - I need to travel all the way up to the north of the country.
+But I'll definitely revisit Gdansk in coming years!

 And it's simply very beautiful.

 I remember I visited also botanical garden in Oliwa district.
-It may not be in the city centre but definitely worth visiting too.
+It may not be in the city centre, but definitely worth visiting too.
+It's open all year round, from early morning until late evening and is perfect getaway from vibrant town square.

 6. Yummy oscypek